itsarvindhere/binary-tree/000. TakeUForward Tree Playlist - NOTES/020. Maximum Width of Binary Tree/Notes.md

 Based on this, we can say that -

-    If a node is numbered as "i", its left child will be numbered as  "2*i"

-    If a node is numbered as "i", its right child will be numbered as  "(2*i) + 1"
+    If a node is numbered as "i", its left child will be numbered as  "2*i" If a node is numbered as "i", its right child will be numbered as  "(2*i) + 1"

 So, if we follow these rules, then we do not even need to care about Null nodes because following these rules for numbering will ensure that we number all the nodes in a tree in correct way as if the tree was full.

 ![alt text](image-3.png)

 Take the above tree as an example.
-There are a few of Null nodes in between.
+There are a few Null nodes in between.
 Let's see how we will number the non null nodes.

 We start with root node {1} so it is numbered as "1".